Maoristylus hongii

-Placostylus hongii is a species of very large, air-breathing land snail, a terrestrial pulmonate gastropod mollusc in the family Bothriembryontidae.
+Maoristylus hongii is a species of very large, air-breathing land snail, a terrestrial pulmonate gastropod mollusc in the family Bothriembryontidae.

 Description

 The length of the shell attains 75 mm.

 Distribution

 This species is endemic and occurs in New Zealand.

 Conservation status

-Placostylus hongii is classified by the New Zealand Department of Conservation as Range Restricted.
+Maoristylus hongii is classified by the New Zealand Department of Conservation as Range Restricted.

-Buckley et al. (2011) from short sequence molecular phylogeny and shell dimensions, that there are no subspecies of Placostylus hongii.
+Buckley et al. (2011) from short sequence molecular phylogeny and shell dimensions, that there are no subspecies of Maoristylus hongii.